-Make-up testing service is available through the Testing Center, located in the Learning Resource Center (LRC)-155, during the fall and spring semesters only.
+Make-up testing service is available through the Testing Center, located in ELC-1, during the fall and spring semesters only.
 Hours vary and are limited; please see our website for hours of operation, guidelines for submitting requests and a link to the Testing Center Request Form: www.venturacollege.edu/departments/student-services/testing-center.